-Apsara PolarDB runs in a cluster architecture.
+PolarDB runs in a cluster architecture.
 Each cluster contains a primary node and one or more read-only nodes.
-Clients can connect to an Apsara PolarDB cluster by using two types of endpoint: the cluster endpoint and primary endpoint.
-We recommend that you use the cluster endpoint because the nodes in the cluster can share the same endpoint to achieve read/write splitting.
+Clients can connect to a PolarDB cluster by using two types of endpoints: cluster endpoints and primary endpoints.
+We recommend that you use the cluster endpoints to enable access to all the nodes in the cluster and implement read/write splitting.

 Read/write splitting of PolarDB for PostgreSQL

-Data replication from the primary node to read-only nodes is a simple method.
-You only need to asynchronously transfer the write-ahead logging (WAL) of the primary node to read-only nodes.
-Data replication enables read-only nodes to process queries.
-This reduces workloads of the primary node and ensures high availability.
+Data replication from the primary database to secondary nodes is a simple method.
+You only need to asynchronously transfer the write-ahead logging (WAL) of the primary database to secondary databases.
+Data replication enables secondary databases to process queries.
+This reduces workloads of the primary database and ensures high availability.

 However, if read-only nodes are used to process queries, you need to consider the following issues:

-- 1. Clients can connect to the primary node and read-only nodes through two endpoints.
+- 1. Clients can connect to the primary database and secondary databases through two endpoints.
 You must specify the endpoint for connections in your applications.

 - 2. PolarDB for PostgreSQL replicates data asynchronously.
 Data may not be synchronized to read replicas immediately after a client commits data modifications.
-Therefore, data in read-only nodes may not be up-to-date, which means that data consistency is not guaranteed.
+Therefore, data in read-only nodes may not be up-to-date.
+This indicates that consistency of data is not guaranteed.

 However, data inconsistency caused by the synchronization latency is still not resolved.
 If you execute the SELECT statement to retrieve data from read-only nodes, the returned data may be inconsistent with that stored on the primary node.
 If the load on a PolarDB for PostgreSQL cluster is light, the synchronization latency can be reduced to less than five seconds.
 In scenarios that involve a heavy load, the synchronization latency may significantly increase.
 For example, this occurs when the cluster needs to execute data definition language (DDL) statements to add columns on large tables or insert a large amount of data.